Multi-Scalar Production At Large Center-Of-Mass Energy: AP Function for phi34dapp

-We start by writing the cross-section for production of $n+1$ particles in terms of the cross-section of production of $n$ particle plus a split particles, labeled $c$ (Fig.~\ref{fdiag:phi3split}), that is radiated from one of the final legs.
+We start by writing the cross section for production of $n+1$ particles in terms of the cross section of production of $n$ particles plus a split particles, labeled $c$ (Fig.~\ref{fdiag:phi3split}), that is radiated from one of the final legs.
 We have

 where $c$ is assumed to be collinear to the leg labeled $b$.
 We have defined $z=E_b/E_c$.
-The $\PP$ is the splitting function \footnote{Contrary to what is usual, we have moved the $k_T$ dependence into the definition of $\mathcal{P}$ since in the case of massive particles it does not factor out.}.
-The $n$ in the second line comes from the fact that the $n+1$ phase-spaces decomposes to $n$ regions, in each region $c$ is collinear to one of the $n$ legs, and each region gives the same factor.
+The $\PP$ is the splitting function.

 We write the momentum as (called Sudakov decomposition~\cite{Ellis:1991qj}),